baudot/chimes/README.md

 # Chimes
-The code for the self-playing chimes for Maker Media's Live Build, April 2019.
+An earlier (unused) version of the code for the self-playing chimes for Maker Media's Live Build, April 2019.
+This version was written for an earlier build, that used a triphammer (with rotating cam) that I hadn't ironed the bugs out of in time for the broadcast.
+If you've found your way here, you're in the wrong place.
+Maybe I'll come back and finish this version someday.
+But probably not.

 ## You Also Need to Download...
 The "NewPing" library for Arduino.